open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/stdout.md

 [Temporality](../datamodel.md#temporality).

-"Standard output" Metrics Exporter MUST allow [Aggregation Temporality](../datamodel.md#temporality) to be specified, as described in [MetricExporter](../sdk.md#metricexporter).
+"Standard output" Metrics Exporter MUST allow [Aggregation Temporality](../datamodel.md#temporality) to be specified in a per-instrumebt basis, as described in [MetricExporter](../sdk.md#metricexporter).